Most Popular U.S. Chain Restaurants, Ranked

 3. Buffalo Wild Wings

 When owners Jim Disbrow and Scott Lowery couldn't find Buffalo-style hot wings in Columbus, Ohio, where the duo had relocated, they decided to introduce them to the Ohio masses in 1982.
-We wonder if they ever thought their hunger would land them as the No. 3 most successful casual-dining chain in America?
+We wonder if they ever thought their hunger would land them on this list of most successful casual-dining chains in America?

 It seems everyone loves a good Buffalo wing, as this chain now has more than 1,000 locations — all with sports packages available to root on your favorite team, any time of year.